vipulnaik/diet-exercise-health/notes/2023-10-28-standing-on-one-leg-with-eyes-closed.md

   ability to stand on one leg with eyes closed is harder at colder temperatures.

+* Starting 2024-05-07, I am increasing the baseline threshold to 20 seconds, as I pretty consistently exceed 20 seconds on the first try nowadays.
+The new logic is:

+  * Baseline of 20 seconds

+  * If I am doing the exercise after I return from jogging, no adjustment (20 seconds remains the target)

+  * If I am doing the exercise without jogging or similar warmup, then temperature-based adjustment as follows.
+If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than 0 degrees Celsius and less than 20 degrees Celsius, then the temperature rounded down in degrees Celsius.
+If the temperature is less than 0 degrees Celsius, I shouldn't be doing this exercise!

 ### How the threshold duration is used

 If I don't clear the threshold duration on my first attempt, I